SysAdminDoc/HostsFileGet/README.md

 ## How to Run

+The easiest way to use this tool is with the automated launcher script.
+It will handle the entire setup process for you.

+Download the Launcher:

+1. Download and launch "PythonLauncher.ps1"

+2. Run the Launcher: Right-click the PythonLauncher.ps1 file.

+3. Select "Run with PowerShell".

+The script will automatically request administrator permissions, install Python if needed, download the latest version of the tool, and launch it.

 Because this tool modifies a system file, it must be run **with administrator privileges**.

+If you already have Python installed:

 1. **Save the Script:**
    Save the `hosts_editor.py` file to a location on your computer (e.g., your Desktop).